likhity/asu-course-tracker/README.md

 ![image](/assets/cse310.PNG)

-I had a positive experience with professor Feng (fake name) in the past, so I wanted to take her.
+I had a positive experience with professor Feng in the past, so I wanted to take her.
 However, the seats for all of her classes were filled.

 ![image](/assets/310_seats.PNG)